pauljacob/DSCapstone1/README.md

 ![](./readme_files/metrics.png)

 >***NOTE:** Here, the first 90% of games were used to predict the last 10% of games.
 Also, Mean Absolute Error (MAE) is the criterion used in our Random Forest Regression model.
-Preference is given to the MAE metric because we want the number of points away our predicted spread is from the actual spread and to minimize it.*
+Preference is given to the MAE metric because we want the number of points away our predicted score difference is from the actual spread and to minimize it.*